Tags

 The few moments she drops down slightly the more you’re drawn in, which is what you WANT on a song like this, but then her voice climbs back higher and instead of feeling protective towards her, striving to comfort her in her sadness, you shy away again, sort of like you do when somebody is collecting money outside the door of a supermarket.

-Make no eye contact, don’t speak and for god’s sake whatever you do, keep moving!
+Make no eye contact, don’t speak to them and for god’s sake whatever you do, keep moving!

 Reed’s handling the rejection – of both the guy in the song and you the listeners – as well as she can, but the support system she has in Thompson’s band is a little lacking today.
 They’re providing only a skeletal backing for her, his ghostly piano is distant and only minimally active, playing as few notes as possible while still keeping the melodic framework theoretically intact.